Benefits of warehouse automation in supply chain management

 Robots can pick items, pack boxes, and transport goods around the warehouse.

 Drones can also help move stock around the warehouse, check items stacked on higher shelves, or identify free space.
-They can also carry out inventory audits and stock takes by counting and finding items much faster than the operator.
+They can also carry out inventory audits, and stock takes by counting and finding items much faster than the operator.

 Drones with photography or videography technology can also send visual alerts or supporting information to the WMS.